 - flight through gusty wind zones,

-- strong ground winds after landing,
+- strong ground winds after landing (you better pull a toggle here),

 - or the dreaded pendulum effect after aborted landing flares.